norvig/paip-lisp/docs/chapter10.md

 Many Lisp systems provide separate functions for the list- and array- versions of commonly used sequence functions.
 For example, `(delete  x  (the list 1 ))` compiles into `(sys: delete-list-eql x 1)` on a TI Explorer Lisp Machine.
 Another function, `sys:delete-vector`, is used for arrays, and the generic function `delete` is used only when the compiler can't tell what type the sequence is.
-So if you know that the argument to a generic function is either a `1ist` or an `array`, then declare it as such.
+So if you know that the argument to a generic function is either a `list` or an `array`, then declare it as such.

 *   `simple-vector and simple-array`.
 Simple vectors and arrays are those that do not share structure with other arrays, do not have fill pointers, and are not adjustable.